asimihsan/onlinejudge/README.md

 ## TODO

+-   Fix restart of service, can't restart because can't kill runner since it runs it via ssh?
+-   Make some automated tests.
 -   Fix suid on sandbox.
 It seems to be root again, able to e.g. delete all files.
 -   I think on boot the image can't ssh into ubuntu@localhost.
 Fix image.
 -   After running the following infinite print in Java can't run Java programs any more